Hospitals Don't Burn Down!: Production

 The movie was widely screened around the world and won a number of prizes.
 Trenchard-Smith says it is one of the movies of which he is most proud:

 [It] won all sorts of industrial safety awards all over the world, and was Australia's highest-selling industrial film for 25 years, used all over the world.
 We staged a fire, cutting a multi-story hospital in half, bursting from the laundry chute out onto one floor.
 And the film was designed to have a whole series of lessons to be learned in a lecture afterwards.
 There were alarming incidents of smoking-related fires in their hospitals.
 It actually became a fire-safety film worldwide.
 It's actually a film I’m proud to have made, and I made it for very little money, but I’m very pleased that I spent the four months that I did making that.
 I was told that one hospital changed their arrangements after seeing the film, and moved the non-ambulatory patients from the fourth floor to the ground floor, and several months later, the fourth floor caught fire.

+6 months of research preceded the filming.
+77 actors were used alongside real fire brigades and ambulances.
+The production (nicknamed The Towering Infirmary by the crew) was filmed at Concord Repatriation Hospital, Bethesda House, Marrickville and Royal Newcastle Hospital.